-Sandra Academy of Salon Services is a private School of Cosmetology and Massage owned by Sandra L. Clark, President.
-Sandra Academy is located at 907 Main Street, New Tazewell, TN 37825 and 5250 W Andrew Johnson Hwy Morristown, TN 37814.
-The telephone number is (423) 626-7877 New Tazewell: 423-312-4790 Morristown and the website address is www.sandraacademy.edu.
+Sandra Academy of Salon Services is a private School of Cosmetology owned by Sandra L. Clark, President.
+Sandra Academy is located at 907 Main Street New Tazewell, TN 37825.
+The telephone number is (423)626-7877 and the website address is www.sandraacademy.edu.

-Sandra Academy New Tazewell occupies 8,990 square feet of well-lighted, air-conditioned floor space with modern equipment and classrooms.
-Sandra Academy Morristown occupies 5,795 Square feet of well-lighted ,air-conditioned floor space with modern equipment and classrooms.
-The floor space consists of lecture and demonstration classrooms; an appropriately sized clinic area with massage tables and chairs, hot towel sanitation cabinets, draping supplies, heated mattress pads, medical skeletons, and essential products; a dispensary; restrooms; laundry area; study areas; and administrative offices, conference room and reception area.
-The equipment at Sandra Academy provides for both visual training and practical purposes that are comparable to those found in a spa atmosphere.
+Sandra Academy occupies 8,990 square feet: of well-lit, air-conditioned floor space with modern equipment and classrooms.
+The floor space consists of lecture and demonstration classrooms; a clinic area with 20 individual styling stations equipped with hydraulic chairs and electricity, and a platform area for presentations, competitions, and instruction; a dispensary; restrooms; laundry area; study areas; and administrative offices, conference room and reception area.
+The equipment at Sandra Academy provides for both visual training and practical purposes that are comparable to those found in a salon atmosphere.
 Sandra Academy has instructional equipment that utilizes hot and cold water and provides sanitary conditions relevant to space, equipment, and products.
 Sandra Academy students have access to technology with student computers, internet, and study areas.
 All client services are performed by supervised students.
 Sandra Academy is located on one floor that is ground level and handicapped accessible.
 The facility is equipped to accommodate students with disabilities, except for interpreters.
 To date, interpreters have not been necessary.
 Sandra Academy meets requirements established by state licensing agencies.